Once again, President Biden has reversed the immigration course taken by the Trump Administration regarding the Temporary Protection program.

 Approximately 340 persons have been eligible to seek TPS benefits under either the Sudan or South Sudan designation.

-The earlier 18-month extensions were warranted due to the “ongoing armed conflict and extraordinary and temporary conditions” in these countries, both of which had created the need for the original Sudan TPS designation.
+The 18-month extensions were warranted due to the “ongoing armed conflict and extraordinary and temporary conditions” in these countries, both of which had created the need for the original Sudan TPS designation.

 History Of Conflict In Sudan